thijsp/thijsp.github.io/collections/_hikes/2021/2021-08-19-innergschloss.md

 The next morning walk towards the Glorer Hütte.
 You can choose to either go over the very steep col, or follow a black trail.
 We opted for the black trail, some sure footedness is needed.

 Take a relaxing break in the hut.
-We even spotted a beardedvulture from the hut!
+We even spotted a bearded vulture from the hut!
 Afterwards, the final descent towards the car park starts.

 {% include gallery-layout.html gallery=page.gallery1 columns=2 %}